hossainemruz/notebook/go/basic.md

 1. If a package imports other packages, the imported packages are initialised first.

-2. Package level variables are initialised first.
+2. Package level variables are initialised then.

 3. init function is called next.
 A package can have multiple init functions (either in a single file or distributed across multiple files) and they are called in the order in which they are presented to the compiler.